jundalisay/sp/content/en/research/sarkar/rarh/chapter-30.md

 9. Singhabhum

 This kingdom consisted of the central and western parts of the present-day district of Singhbhum.

 The kings of the Kole sub-tribe ruled this kingdom.

-In course of time, this kingdom broken into two segments – Singbhum in the west and Porahat in the east.
-Still later, the kingdom of Porahat split in two – Kharsoyan in the west and Seraikela in the east.
-During the British rule, Kharsoyan and Seraikela were two principalities.
+In course of time, this kingdom broke into 2:

+- Singbhum in the west
+- Porahat in the east

+Still later, the kingdom of Porahat split in 2:
+- Kharsoyan in the west
+- Seraikela in the east

+During the British rule, Kharsoyan and Seraikela were 2 principalities.

 The Keraikela region was also included within this kingdom.

 10. Dhabalbhum or Dhalbhum

 This kingdom consisted of Dhalbhum Subdivision of Singhbhum District and Jhargram Subdivision of Midnapore District.

 The surname of the kings was Dhabaldeo, and the kingdom was named after them.

 11. Shabarbhum

 This kingdom was formed out of most of the areas of the district of Midnapore.

 The kings of the Shabar clan (of the Kheŕiyá Muńd́á) ruled it.
 Later this kingdom broke up into numerous small zamindaries.

 12. Bhanjabhum

 The ancient name of the kingdom of Mayurbhanja was Bhanjabhum.

 As each and every emblem of the royal family bore the figure of a peacock [mayúr], the kingdom was called Mayurbhanja.

 The kings of Mayurbhanja also had zamindaries in the Nayabasan area of Midnapore District.
 The British long ago annexed the Nayabasan area to British India.

 13. Saptashati

 The Saptashati region consisted of the eastern parts of the districts of Burdwan and Hooghly.

 The Saptashati (i.e., Satshaika) Brahman kings ruled here.

 Their rule came to an end during the Muslim period and then some parts of this kingdom went into the formation of Sharifabad Pargana (an area near the city of Burdwan).

 14. Bhurishreshtha, or Bhursoot